ashaajyothi/contacts-app-main/README.md

 # ContactsApp

-This is the Demo app for Pluralsight's Angular Reactive Forms course.
+This is Angular Reactive Forms application.

 ## Development server